The Women (play)

 The Women is a 1936 American play, a comedy of manners by Clare Boothe Luce.
-The cast includes women only.
+Only women compose the cast.

 The original Broadway production, directed by Robert B. Sinclair, opened on December 26, 1936, at the Ethel Barrymore Theatre, where it ran for 657 performances with an all-female cast that included Margalo Gillmore, Ilka Chase, Betty Lawford, Jessie Busley, Phyllis Povah, Marjorie Main, and Arlene Francis.

 Synopsis

 The play is a commentary on the pampered lives and power struggles of various wealthy Manhattan socialites and up-and-coming women and the gossip that propels and damages their relationships.
-While men frequently are the subject of their lively discussions and drive the action on-stage, they are never seen or heard.
+While men frequently are the subject of their lively discussions and drive the action on-stage, they never are seen or heard.